Sport Psychology Tactics - How Brainspotting Can Help Athletes Improve Their Performance

 Introduction: Brainspotting For Sports Performance

-The field of sport psychology has developed many cutting edge techniques that have been used to help athletes overcome psychological issues during sport performance.
-Biofeedback, Neurofeedback, and recovery monitoring devices such as WHOOP have all played a significant role in enhancing mental performance during sport competition.
 But in my professional opinion, Brainspotting is the new intervention that is getting ready to take the sport psychology field by storm.
 For this issue of the Training Report there are 3 key points I want to cover.
 In part I. I will review what Brainspotting is and how sport psychologists use it with athletes.
 In part II.
 I will review the neuroscience behind Brainspotting, and in Part III.
-I will review how Brainspotting work translates to helping athletes deal with the Yip and improve performance.
-So let’s get into what Brainspotting is, how it works, and why athletes looking for sport psychology services need to look into this intervention.
+I will review how Brainspotting work translates to helping athletes deal with the Yips/Twisties, and in turn improve performance.
+Let’s first get into what Brainspotting is.

 Ben Foodman - Sport Psychologist & Certified Brainspotting Consultant in Charlotte North Carolina